CloudChi/FX-Framework/Summaries_Goals.md

 ## FX Framework System Design

-- The Framework is a group of FileMaker files that have a backbone of:
+- The FX Framework is a group of FileMaker files that have a backbone of:
   - Functional script organization
   - Extensive libraries of code
-  - Complimentary custom Functions
+  - Complimentary Custom Functions

 ### Script Organization
 - The Framework script organization uses a specific Script folder/subfolder structure.